 Preventative Measures: Safeguarding Your Personal Information

 Prevention is key in protecting yourself from tax-related identity theft.
-Measures include securing your SSN, regularly monitoring your credit reports, and being cautious with personal information, especially online.
+Measures include securing your SSN, regularly monitoring your credit reports, and using an SPF checker to ensure your email security settings help prevent phishing attempts that could lead to identity theft.
 We'll offer practical tips on how to safeguard your sensitive data and reduce the risk of falling victim to identity theft.

 Resources and Support for Victims of Identity Theft: Privacy Act